 Banks and credit unions can both offer excellent customer service.
 They both also make mistakes and employ people who occasionally have a bad day.

-Relationships: At credit unions and small banks, service tends to be more personalized.
+At credit unions and small banks, service tends to be more personalized.
 With fewer customers and employees, it may be easier for everybody to get to know each other.
 If you visit a branch, there’s a good chance you’ll work with the same people, and you may develop relationships.
-Those relationships can potentially help you qualify for loans if you have less-than-perfect credit, and they may make it easier to solve problems in your accounts.
+Those relationships can potentially help you qualify for loans if you have less-than-perfect credit, and they may make it easier to solve problems with your accounts.

-Especially at small banks and credit unions, the customer service depends (in part) on the culture of the organization.
-Interactions may be more informal (for better or worse), and may depend on who you’re talking to that day.
-At large banks, expect a more consistent (but rigid) experience: All employees go through the same training program, and they have little leeway when it comes to service issues.
+Especially at small banks and credit unions, customer service depends, in part, on the culture of the organization.
+Interactions may be more informal (for better or worse) and may depend on whom you’re talking to that day.
+At large banks, expect a more consistent but rigid experience: All employees go through the same training program and have little leeway when it comes to service issues.

-Credit unions provide a unique offering with shared branching.
+Credit unions provide a unique offering with shared branches.
 If your credit union participates, you may be able to visit branches of other participating credit unions nationwide.
 Most services, like deposits and withdrawals, are available for free, but you may need to work with your “home” credit union on more complex issues.

 Which Is Better?

 Banks and credit unions can both provide robust financial services.
 Ultimately, it comes down to the products, services, and fees offered by the individual institution you're looking at.
-If ownership is not important to you, just go with whoever has the best deal (and remember that you can keep multiple accounts open at both banks and credit unions).
+If ownership is not important to you, just go with whichever has the best deal and remember that you can keep multiple accounts open at both banks and credit unions.